 Keep out of direct sunlight.

-Allow to ferment for 4 days if you used whey, a week to 10 days if you used water.
+Allow the mixture to ferment for 4 days if you used whey, a week to 10 days if you used water.
 The contents will bubble and the float in the airlock will demonstrate that gases are coming out of the jar.
 The time varies according to temperature.
-After a while the fermentation will cease and the vegetables are ready.
+After a while, the fermentation will cease and the vegetables are ready.
 Remove the airlock and replace with sterilized 2 part canning lid.
 You can store this in your fridge now, or in a cold storage room.
 These continue to improve over time.

 If you are concerned about spoilage you can water bath can them, as you would jam.
 If you do this you will remove the healthful probiotics and stop the fermentation.
 The choice is yours.
 Traditionally, sauerkraut was kept in the keg, in a cool storage area, and served out as needed, while a weight kept the vegetables below the surface liquid.

 The taste of naturally fermented vegetables is free of acidic sharpness, like vinegar pickles.
 And natural sea salt doesn’t cause heart problems like iodized salt.
-Serve as a condiment, or a side dish.
+Serve as a condiment or a side dish.

 Yesterday we had friends over for dinner and talked about Mennonite sauerkraut.
 My friends both had mothers that made sauerkraut in a crock every fall.
-One mother used plain cabbage and salt, the other mother added onions, carrots and oregano to her kraut.
+One mother used plain cabbage and salt, the other mother added onions, carrots, and oregano to her kraut.
 Interesting what you can preserve by fermentation.
 Both stored their finished vegetables in the fermenting crock and scooped it out of the crock to serve.
 Our conversation turned to Bratwurst and sauerkraut and a trip to Germany.
 Amazing how food associations remind us of happy memories.

-My mother told me once, when she was first married, and I was a baby, we lived in the rented basement apartment of a home in Kitchener, Ontario.
+My mother told me once when she was first married, and I was a baby, we lived in the rented basement apartment of a home in Kitchener, Ontario.
 The lady of the house, Mrs. Heinz, was a quiet Mennonite woman.
 One September, my mother hadn’t seen Mr. Heinz for a few weeks, when she noticed a very strong, smell coming from the other side of the basement.
 My mother became irrationally nervous.
 She was relieved when Mr. Heinz returned from his business trip and Mrs. Heinz offered my mom a jar of fresh Sauerkraut.

 Update (Aug.
 31): The fermentation lock worked perfectly.
 The juice from the fermenting cabbage occasionally overflowed and entered the lock.
 I simply wiped it down and dumped the liquid in the lock, replacing it with fresh water.
 It was ready in 4 days.
-Taste was very nice.
+The taste was very nice.
 My husband says that it takes a bit of getting used to.
 My next experiment will be to add some garlic and oregano to the cabbage.

 Do you have an interesting sauerkraut story to share?
-Have you tried making traditional, lacto-fermented vegetables.
+Have you tried making traditional, lacto-fermented vegetables?
 What’s your favourite kind?
 Leave a comment.

 See the other articles in this series on food preservation and self-sufficiency: